 I my opinion there should be a cycle behind change management, as it is in every software development field:

-1. communicate the requirement of implement a change: what to change
+- communicate requirements behind the change: what to change

 The most conflicting staff involves time-to-market and technical debits